TriPSS: A Tri-Modal Keyframe Extraction Framework Using Perceptual, Structural, and Semantic Representations: Introduction

 Recent approaches incorporate large language models to enhance video understanding.
 For instance, video models such as VideoLLM \cite{chen2023videollm} and Video-LLaVA \cite{lin2023video} exploit rich representations within video content, yet they remain inefficient when every frame is analyzed.
 Keyframe extraction addresses this inefficiency by selecting a set of frames that preserve essential information, enabling tasks such as browsing, indexing, and retrieval with reduced redundancy \cite{asha2018key}.

 In this work, we present \textbf{TriPSS}, a unified, tri-modal keyframe extraction framework that integrates color \emph{(perceptual)}, CNN-based \emph{(structural)}, and LLM-generated \emph{(semantic)} features to offer a more holistic representation of video content.
 By harnessing human color perception in the CIELAB space, deep image features extracted via ResNet-50, and frame-level captions generated by a vision-aware model such as Llama Vision, TriPSS captures nuanced semantic and visual details that purely visual methods often overlook, resulting in more precise and interpretable keyframe selection.
 This stands in contrast to traditional methods that rely on simpler textual or visual cues.
 Moreover, comprehensive evaluations on benchmark datasets TVSum20 and SumMe demonstrate that TriPSS outperforms state-of-the-art approaches, establishing a new benchmark for keyframe extraction.
 An overview of the TriPSS process is illustrated in Figure~\ref{diagram}.

-The remainder of this paper is organized as follows.
-Section~\ref{lit-review} surveys related work on keyframe extraction and highlights methodological gaps.
-Section~\ref{methodology} details the TriPSS framework, including feature extraction, fusion, and clustering.
-Section~\ref{evaluation} describes our evaluation on standard datasets and performance analysis.
-Finally, Section~\ref{conclusion} concludes the paper and discusses directions for future research.
+The implementation of TriPSS is available at \href{https://github.com/Mccakmak/tri-modal-keyframe-extraction}{GitHub link}.